Beginnings (Chicago song)

 After the band's success with subsequent singles, "Beginnings" was re-released in June 1971, backed with "Colour My World".
 Both sides became U.S. radio hits, and the combined single climbed to number seven on the U.S. Billboard Hot 100 singles chart.
 "Beginnings" reached number one on the U.S. Easy Listening chart.
 Writing for Ultimate Classic Rock, Dave Swanson rates "Beginnings" as number two in his list of top ten Chicago songs.
+In February 2026, J.S.
+Gornael, writing for Collider, listed it as the number one "Greatest Romantic Classic Rock Song".
 It has been covered by many bands.

 Composition

 Robert Lamm said "Beginnings" was inspired by a performance by Richie Havens that he attended at the Ash Grove music club in Los Angeles when the group moved to that area.
 In a 2013 interview he said he composed it on a twelve-string guitar that was missing the two low E strings.